donalsonwilson-stack/MarketCompetitionMetrics/paper.md

 ## Panzar–Rosse H-statistic

-The Panzar–Rosse model, introduced in 1977 (Panzar & Rosse, 1987; Rosse & Panzar, 1977), is widely known through the H-statistic, which captures the static dimension of competition.
+The Panzar–Rosse model, introduced in 1977 (@PanzarRosse1987; @RossePanzar1977), is widely known through the H-statistic, which captures the static dimension of competition.
 The core idea is that firms adjust their pricing strategies in response to changes in input prices, depending on the behavior of their competitors.
 The H-statistic measures the degree of competition by quantifying how revenues react to variations in input prices.
 Formally, for firm i in period t, the model is estimated using the following log–log specification:

 $$\ln R_{i,t} = \alpha + \sum_k \alpha_{k,t} \ln C_{k,i,t}$$